jdangerx/jdangerx.github.io/content/SwingyArmThing.md

 Date: 2014-02-07
 Category: not software
 tags: magnets, wood
-status: draft
+slug: swingy-arm-thing
+cover: finished.jpg

-I'm in an art class this quarter.
+I was in an art class last quarter, taught by [Hannah Givler](http://www.hannahgivler.com).

 This project is called "Module Matters".
 The prompt is to make a reproducible module that can be used as a building block or an integral part of a sculpture.

 Initially I was doing a bunch of research on 3-D tiling, but I got distracted by magnets and started thinking about cool magnetic things instead.
 After some